vitoperez117/Zillow-Property-Value-Growth-Analysis/README.md

-# Python US Home Values
+# Zillow Property Value Growth Analysis
-The objective is to find neighborhoods with the fastest rising home values in order to assist potential real estate investors start their search.
-Realistically, real estate investment involves more than home value growth.
-However, this research provides a useful starting point.
+The objective is to showcase neighborhoods with the fastest rising home values to provide a useful starting point for potential real estate investors to start their search.

 ### Understanding the Data
 Zillow ZHVI time-series [dataset](https://drive.google.com/file/d/1SeR8qDqmhj0YHPOMiBU1zEbyaIjmAnga/view?usp=sharing) from January 1989 to May 2024 containing home values of single-family residences in 23,917 US neighborhoods across 296 months.
-Values smoothed, seasonally adjusted, and calculated by taking a trimmed mean of Zillow's own estimates while accounting for [repeat sales index](https://www.investopedia.com/terms/r/repeatsales-method.asp) - [more here](https://www.zillow.com/research/methodology-neural-zhvi-32128/).
+Values are smoothed, seasonally adjusted, and calculated by taking a trimmed mean of Zillow's estimates while accounting for [repeat sales index](https://www.investopedia.com/terms/r/repeatsales-method.asp) - [more here](https://www.zillow.com/research/methodology-neural-zhvi-32128/).

 ### Data Cleaning
 1. Null values